usbarmory/caam-keyblob/README.md

 caam_keyblob: WARNING - not in Trusted or Secure State, Non-volatile test key in effect
 ```

-When Trusted or Secure State is correctly detected the module issues a log
+When in Trusted or Secure State the module issues a corresponding log message
-message at load time:
+at load time:

 ```
 caam_keyblob: Trusted State detected